whilei/go-ethereum-wiki/mlog-API.md

 from.udp_address=[123.45.67.89:30303] from.id=[7909d51011d8a153] ping.bytes_transferred=[252]
 ```

-_Note_: In this documentation, LINE variable names which represent dynamic values (eg. `$STRING`)
+_Note_: In this documentation, line variable names which represent dynamic values (eg. `$STRING`)
 are prefixed with `$`, while _constant_ values (eg. `SEND`) are _not_ prefixed.

-#### JSON-formatted LINE structure
+#### JSON-formatted line structure

 __Flatness__

-Each LINE logged in JSON format contains a single JSON object, which should be as "flat" as possible; instead of presenting:
+Each line logged in JSON format contains a single JSON object, which should be as "flat" as possible; instead of presenting:

 ```json
 {"node": {"ip": "1234asdf", "port": 3333}}
 ```

-the LINE will prefer a format like:
+the line will prefer a format like:

 ```json
 {"node.ip": "1234asdf", "node.port": 3333}